alvinj/KotlinQuickReference/README.md

 ## Target audience

-The target audience for this book is someone who already knows languages like Java and Scala and just needs a very quick reference of Kotlin’s syntax and some examples so they can be productive.
+The target audience for this book is someone who already knows languages like Java and Scala and just needs a very quick reference to Kotlin’s syntax and some corresponding examples so they can be productive.
 For instance, I assume the reader already knows what classes are and what they’re good for; I make no attempt to discuss OOP theory.
-It’s more like, “Here’s Kotlin’s syntax to create classes, constructors, secondary constructors, and methods, and here are a few examples.”
-In regards to Android development, I assume the reader has already developed Android applications with Java, and just needs to see what’s different with Android/Kotlin.
+The idea of the book is more like, “Here is Kotlin’s syntax to create classes, constructors, secondary constructors, and methods, and here are a few examples of each.”
+For the Android chapters I assume the reader has already developed Android applications with Java, and just needs to see what’s different with Android/Kotlin.

-Because of that target audience, this book is *not* intended for someone who needs a lot of explanation.
-If someone needs an “Introduction to Kotlin” book, [Kotlin in Action](https://amzn.to/2DJtTAW) is a good book for that audience.
+Because of that target audience, this book is *not* intended for someone who needs a lot of explanation or discussion.
+If someone needs an “Introduction to Kotlin” book, there are several good books for that audience, including [Kotlin in Action](https://amzn.to/2DJtTAW).

-On a personal note, I’m creating this for myself.
-What happens to me is that I often work with a technology like Kotlin for a while, then have to get away from it for a while, and a resource like this is helpful for when I start working with it again.
+On a personal note, I’m creating this for a future version of myself.
+What happens to me is that I often work with a technology like Kotlin for a while, then have to get away from it for a while, and a resource like this is helpful for when I start working with it again some time in the future.
 Common needs for me are/were:

-- I need to see nullability examples
+- I need to see the nullability syntax and examples
-- I need to see collections examples (List, Array, Map, etc.)
+- I need to see collections examples (lists, arrays, maps, etc.)
 - What can I do with Kotlin interfaces?
 - How do I pass a function to a function?
 - How do secondary constructors work?